When Is Gallium Worth Switching To?

 Gallium is worth it if you want a newer row-stagger-friendly alternative and you are ready to practice it with enough consistency that the balanced design actually has time to matter.

-If you care enough about typing to practice on purpose and you want a layout-specific training path, Gallium can absolutely be worth it.
-The key is treating the switch like a project, not a casual toggle.
+If you care enough about typing to practice deliberately and you want a layout-specific path that structures the work for you, Gallium can absolutely be worth it.
+The key is treating the switch as a real project with a measurable practice routine — not a casual toggle you flip one afternoon and hope sticks.

 Gallium is most useful when you want a newer row-stagger-friendly alternative that balances comfort, fatigue, and modern layout metrics without chasing a single extreme.